Final report for FW20-361

 The overall project will be considered successful if any of the cover crop mixes at its optimal planting date has lower weed control expenses while still producing equivalent marketable yields as the no cover crop (control) plot (Objective 3).
 The overall goal of the project is to determine if a system using high residue is more effective than the no-residue strategy we currently use.

-In the year of establishment an early and late planting of 10 cover crop mixes were established.
-The early planting was terminated before any species produced viable seed using a hand crimping method.
+In the year of establishment (2020) an early and late planting of 10 cover crop mixes were established.
+The early planting was terminated before any species produced viable seed using a hand crimping method: a 24" segment of 4" aluminum c-channel.
 The late season planting was terminated by a killing frost well before any species began flowering.
-As of April 2021, all treatments have residue laying on the ground and are covered by 18″ of snow.
+As of April 2021, all treatments have residue laying on the ground and are covered by 18" of snow.
 They await measurement of ground cover (beaded string method) and determination of overwintering biomass (dry wt/sq ft).

 One of our participating farmers was not able to allocate the irrigated space early enough for us to plant the cover crops.
 His operation will contribute the transplants for all sites and we will use imported residue to simulate the residue treatment for his 2021 growing season.